rpoleski/MulensModel/README.md

 ```
 pip install -r requirements.txt
 ```
-Alternatively, you can run makefiles (`source/VBBL/Makefile` and `source/AdaptiveContouring/Makefile`) and add the path to your `PYTHONPATH`.
+Alternatively, you can run makefiles: go to `source/VBBL/` and run `make`, then go to `source/AdaptiveContouring/` and do the same.
+Then and add the path `MulensModel/source` to your `PYTHONPATH`.
 If you have any problems, please contact the authors and we will try to help.

 ---
 [![astropy](http://img.shields.io/badge/powered%20by-AstroPy-orange.svg?style=flat)](http://www.astropy.org/)